The Allard Prize Photography Competition

 Entries should reflect themes of courage and leadership in combating corruption, especially through promoting transparency, accountability and the Rule of Law, and of human rights and/or anti-corruption generally.
 We also particularly welcome entries that depict corruption and human rights violations in the developed world.

-To enter the competition, photographers must upload their photograph and complete the online submission form including:
+To enter the competition, photographers must upload their photograph and complete the online submission form including a brief description of the photograph, including how it relates to corruption and/or human rights.

 Entry is free.